PHASES & FACES OF AFFORDABLE HOUSING IN LOS ANGELES EXHIBIT

 - Non-profit organizations whose mission is related to homelessness and/or affordable housing

-- Non-profit and for-profit developers of affordable and permanent supportive housing
+- Non-profit and for-profit developers of affordable and supportive housing

-- Service providers for affordable and permanent supportive housing developments
+- Service providers for affordable and supportive housing developments

 - Service providers of services aimed at lifting families out of poverty and moving them towards self-sufficiency; ensuring safe and secure living environments; housing homeless and special needs populations; and providing neighborhood development funds to low-income communities